Skip to Main Content

 Rates and fees: A fairly low cost card all around

-The U.S. Bank Platinum has few fees that fall outside of what’s standard on a balance transfer card.
+The U.S. Bank Platinum has fewer fees than other balance transfer cards.
 You won’t have to pay an annual fee just to hold the card or a penalty APR if you miss a payment.
 Limiting additional fees allows cardholders to focus on paying off their balance without worrying over extra costs.

-The 3 percent ($5 minimum) balance transfer fee is on the low end of standard, since some balance transfer cards have a transfer fee of up to 5 percent of the transferred balance.
+The 3 percent ($5 minimum) balance transfer fee is on the low end of what you typically find on this kind of card.
+Some balance transfer cards have a transfer fee of up to 5 percent of the transferred balance.
 A lower balance transfer fee means less additional costs on your balance, lowering the overall cost of your debt payoff plan.

 Why you might want a different balance transfer card

 While the U.S Bank Visa Platinum is a good balance transfer card, it’s not the best available.
-The lack of a rewards program and scarce cardholder perks put a damper on this card’s overall value.
+The card’s lack of a rewards program and robust cardholder perks put a damper on this card’s overall value.

 Rewards: No rewards program, low long-term value

-Unfortunately, the U.S. Bank Visa Platinum doesn’t earn rewards for spending.
-While this can be disappointing, it doesn’t automatically make this card a bad choice.
-It can help cardholders focus on reducing their debt instead of adding to it for the sake of earning rewards.
-Still, it does affect the longevity of the card’s value, which is something to keep in mind after the intro APR ends.
+You won’t earn rewards for purchases you make with the U.S. Bank Visa Platinum card.
+While this fact can be disappointing, it doesn’t automatically make this card a bad choice.
+As a balance transfer card, it can still help cardholders focus on reducing their debt instead of adding to it for the sake of earning rewards.
+However, a lack of rewards affects the longevity of the card’s value, which is something to keep in mind after the intro APR ends.
+Other cards, particularly some cash back and rewards cards, have generous intro APR periods on balance transfers and new purchases.

 Cardholder perks: Minimal at best

-There are only two worthwhile perks to mention about the U.S Bank Visa Platinum.
+The U.S Bank Visa Platinum card carries two noteworthy perks.
 The first is its cellphone protection coverage.
 By paying your cellphone bill each month with your card, U.S bank will cover any associated phones for up to $600 per eligible

 damage or loss claim — minus a $25 out-of-pocket deductible.
 U.S. Bank may reimburse you, or you could receive equivalent replacement phones from two possible claims each year for up to $1,200 in annual coverage.